jorop/landscaping-docs/docs/gis-expert.md

 After opening the Landscaping Plugin, a `LandscapingInfos` object is created in the scene.
 Select it in the World Outliner and have a look in the Details panel.
 In the `Landscaping Expert` foldout, a property named `Root Projection` states the target projection which is used in the current level.

-By changing the value of `Root Projection` you can specify another target projection for the resulting Landscape.

-> `Root Projection` must be changed before importing DTM files, otherwise it will have no effect or the Shapefiles will not align.

-Every projection which is supported by [PROJ](https://proj.org/) can be used.

-> Please make sure, that the target projection uses meter as unit.
-Otherwise the result will be unsatisfying or the Unreal Editor may even crash.

 ## Allowed DTM File Types

 Landscaping is using [GDAL](https://gdal.org/) under the hood.
 It is tested to import GeoTiff, ASCII Info and HGT files properly.
 However, it should work with every driver built in with the GDAL library.